 At the Sunday morning session, the prominent atheist and reformer Elizur Wright gave what would be considered the convention's keynote address at the opera house.
 (The Sunday session was held indoors because of a hard rain the night before.)
 Wright attacked what he called the false claims of Christianity.

-The New York State Freethinkers Association convened again in Watkins on August 23–27, 1882.
+The 1882 Convention.
+The New York State Freethinkers Association held its sixth annual convention in Watkins on August 23–27, 1882.
 Because of rainy weather, all conference sessions were held at the Opera House.
 Speakers included Matilda Joslyn Gage and D. M. Bennett, celebrating a triumphant return after his release from prison and a world tour.
-Among the attendees were Geneva philanthropist/freethinker William Smith; Rochester abolitionist/suffragist Amy Post; Rochester freethinker Elias Gault; freethought advocate Samuel Porter Putnam; suffragist Juliet Severance; freethinker Charles Bright, visiting from Australia; and W. S. Bell and Josephine Tilton, both of Boston, who had also attended the 1878 event.
-(Bell and Tilton had been Bennett’s co-arrestees.)
+Among the attendees were Geneva philanthropist and freethinker William Smith; Rochester abolitionist and suffragist Amy Post; Rochester freethinker Elias Gault; freethought advocate Samuel Porter Putnam; suffragist Juliet Stillman Severance; freethinker Charles Bright, visiting from Australia; and W. S. Bell and Josephine Tilton, both of Boston, who had been Bennett’s co-arrestees at the 1878 event.
 A banquet honoring D. M. Bennett was held off-site at the Glen Park Hotel, attended by some 120 persons.